 Choice Application Timeline

 **Dates are subject to change.
-Please check our website for the latest updates**
+Please check back for the latest updates**

 Admissions Policy of Freire Charter School Wilmington